xcsp3team/PyCSP3-models/academic/GolombRuler/README.md

   Here, there are 3 variants:
     - a main one
-    - a variant "dec" by decompoising the AllDifferent constraint
+    - a variant "dec" by decomposing the AllDifferent constraint
     - a variant "aux" with auxiliary variables

   constraints: [AllDifferent](http://pycsp.org/documentation/constraints/AllDifferent), [Maximum](http://pycsp.org/documentation/constraints/Maximum)